xtreme-mc/Discord-Bot/README.md

 # Multipurpose Discord Bot

 ## Description
 A Discord bot built with Python and discord.py library.
-This bot includes various features such as moderation tools, fun commands, and utility functions.
+This bot is still under development.

 ## Features
 soon...